lee-yunseok/jekyll-personal-website/README.md

 ### Showcase your software development skills

 This repository gives you the code you'll need to kickstart a personal website that showcases your work as a software developer.
-And when you manage the code in a GitHub repository, it will automatically render a webpage with the repositories.
+And when you manage the code in a GitHub repository, it will automatically render a webpage with the owner's photo and repositories.

 Your personal website is waiting to be personalized, though.
 It includes space to highlight your specific areas of interest in software development, like languages or industries.
 And it's standing by to publish your next great blog post.